ofri-peretz/ofri-peretz/README.md

 Leading Snappy's U.S. engineering expansion.
 Building distributed teams, architecting revenue-generating API platforms, and establishing scalable infrastructure.

-If I would need to explain my current level of experience it would be around **IC5±** (MUI/Google equivalent).
+If I would need to explain my current level of experience it would be around **IC5±**.

 I value craftsmanship in both code and culture.
 Whether it's writing clean, testable code or fostering environments where diverse perspectives lead to better outcomes - I find fulfillment in the details that create lasting impact.